Meh-S-Eze/raynab/README.md

 # Raynab - Fork Project

-This is a fork of the [Raynab extension](https://github.com/raycast/extensions/tree/8d6754a2f29c2bf1f2838b10125e575f14a0447f/extensions/raynab) from the Raycast Extensions repository.
+Hey there! 👋 This is my fork of the [Raynab extension](https://github.com/raycast/extensions/tree/8d6754a2f29c2bf1f2838b10125e575f14a0447f/extensions/raynab) from the Raycast Extensions repository.

 ## Project Intent

-I'm working on refactoring this extension using agentic AI assistance to convert it into a Model-Controller-Presenter (MCP) architecture.
-This refactoring project aims to improve code organization, maintainability, and extensibility while preserving all existing functionality.
+I'm playing around with this extension using AI tools to help me convert it into a Model-Controller-Presenter (MCP) architecture.
+Full disclosure: I'm not a developer and have basically zero coding experience! 🙈

-The refactoring process is being performed entirely with the assistance of agentic AI tools, showcasing how modern AI can help transform and modernize existing codebases.
+This is mostly an experiment to see how far AI can take someone without coding skills.
+I'm curious if modern AI can help regular folks like me understand and improve existing code.

+The whole refactoring process is being done with AI assistance.
+So if you're checking this out, keep your expectations in check!
+It's more of a fun learning journey than a professional development project.

 ---